robatipoor/pf/README.md

 # Define an alias in the shell profile for 'pf' with server address
 $ alias pf="pf --server-addr http://localhost:8080"

-# Upload a file and retrieve the corresponding download URL.
+# Encrypt and upload a file and retrieve the corresponding download URL.
-$ pf upload --source-file ~/example-file.txt --progress-bar
+$ pf upload --source-file ~/example-file.txt --key-nonce "{key}:{nonce}" --progress-bar

 # Upload a file with basic authentication and progress bar option.
 $ pf --auth "username:password" upload --source-file ~/example-file.txt

-# Upload a file with an expiration time of 10 minutes.
+# Upload a text with an expiration time of 10 minutes.
-$ pf upload --expire "10 minute" --source-file ~/example-file.txt
+$ echo 'Hello World!' | pf copy --expire "10 minute"

 # Upload a file and then display the QR code.
 $ pf upload --source-file ~/example-file.txt --output qr-code